danrr/SELP/PROPOSAL.md

   * Jinja2 for templating
   * Flask-login for user session management
-  * sqlite possibly with Flask-SQLAlchemy as Object Relational Mapper
+  * sqlite with Flask-SQLAlchemy as Object Relational Mapper

 I find myself to be very productive in Python, and I've used it for a variety of projects before.
 Out of the available Python web framework, I want to use Flask due to being lightweight, yet extensible.
 As it's widely used there are stable, well-documented libraries available for most common use cases, as shown by the extensions already chosen.
 For the database behind the application, I want to use sqlite as it's the simplest option, and is easy to store with the application.
-I am much less confident in this choice than I am in choosing Flask.
+With the ORM layer it should be easy to migrate to a better long-term solution.

 ###Front-end: